Vespertili0/HostGuestAPR/README.md

-# Attach-Pull-Release (APR) Simulations of β-Cyclodextrin
+# Simple APR Simulation Scripts for β-Cyclodextrin Host–Guest Binding

 ## Background
 The Attach-Pull-Release (APR) method is a molecular dynamics (MD) based free energy calculation technique used to estimate binding affinities in host–guest systems.
 It works by restraining, pulling, and releasing the guest molecule from the host, allowing accurate computation of binding thermodynamics: